 The Norfolk Community

 A city of over 24,000, Norfolk is the economic growth center for an area encompassing six counties.
-The economy is comprised of activity in agriculture, manufacturing, and services including retail and wholesale trade, education, and health care.
 Norfolk is the major retail trade center for northeast Nebraska.
+The economy is comprised of activities in agriculture (both grain and livestock farming), manufacturing, and services (including retail and wholesale trade, education, and health care).